Loch Ness (film): Soundtrack

 The film score by Trevor Jones was released on Perseverance Records 9 September 2005.
 Originally Rod Stewart's 1991 song "Rhythm of My Heart" was used during the closing credits of the film, however that is not the version heard on this CD.

 According to Jones in the CD's liner notes:

 "Rhythm of My Heart" is performed here by an artist who could not be identified and not Rod Stewart as in the film.

-The version on the CD is actually a cover of the song by the Scottish band Runrig that first appeared on their 1996 compilation album "Long Distance".
+The version on the CD is a cover of the song by the Scottish band Runrig that first appeared on their 1996 compilation album "Long Distance".

+Reception

 Box office

 The film opened on 9 February 1996 on 179 screens in the United Kingdom and grossed £567,274 for the weekend finishing fourth at the UK box office.
-It went on to gross £2.6 million.
+It went on to gross £2.6 million in the United Kingdom and $10 million worldwide.

-Awards
+Critical response

+Derek Elley of Variety magazine praised Joely Richardson for her excellent performance and said the film was elevated by the majestic score from Trevor Jones.

+David Nusair of Reel Film Reviews rated it 2.5 out of 4 and called it "...entertaining enough, though entirely forgettable..." and although "Danson delivers an unexpectedly complex performance" ... "there's a reason this premiered on television".

+Accolades

 Starboy Award, 1996, Oulu International Children's Film Festival.